manarfahad13/Employee-Management-Website-Django/README.md

 # Employee Management System

-The system allows users to manage employee data and their associated devices, printers, telephone extensions, and servers across multiple branches.
+A web-based Employee Management System built with __Django__ , The system allows users to manage employee data and their associated devices, Emails , and servers across multiple branches.

 ## Features

-- Dashboard: Quick overview of the number of employees, devices, printers, and servers.
+- Dashboard: Quick overview of the number of employees, devices, Emails, and servers.

 ![new-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/c2df9449-90be-4ca3-a97d-d077f3f3e38f)